gaggle/dependency-cruising/README.md

 Generate interactive HTML dependency diagrams, like this:

-[![Screenshot from the interactive layered HTML report](./docs/html-example.png)](https://google.com) _Click the nodes to traverse the dependency tree._
+[![Screenshot from the interactive layered HTML report](./docs/html-example.png)](https://google.com)

+_(Click the nodes to traverse the dependency tree, click the "src" box to go back upwards)_

 ---
 This is made possible by calling into the amazing